Hieromon/AutoConnect/mkdocs/faq.md

   -DAUTOCONNECT_MENUCOLOR_BACKGROUND='"#696969"'
 ```

+## <i class="fa fa-question-circle"></i> Unauthorize error without prompting the login dialog.

+The custom web pages that require authentication will occur unauthorized error always without prompting the login dialog under the captive portal state on some OS.
+This is a captive portal restriction and expected behavior.
+The captive portal web browser is almost a complete web browser, but while the captive portal session restricts the response to `WWW-authenticate` requests.
+(In intrinsically, the captive portal is a mechanism for authentication in itself)

+Once you exit from the captive portal session and connect SoftAP IP directly afresh, you can access custom web pages along with prompting a login dialog.

 ## <i class="fa fa-question-circle"></i> Still, not stable with my sketch.

 If AutoConnect behavior is not stable with your sketch, you can try the following measures.